I love all things tofu, and aburaage may be at the top of that list.

 Aburaage is a thin slice of tofu that has been deep-fried.
 When fried, they puff up and form a big air pocket inside.
 They are essentially big golden pouches of fried tofu.

-You can try to make aburaage (I don't love deep-frying at home), but most people buy already fried aburaage.
-Plus the tofu never comes out as puffy and beautifully golden when I do it at home.
+You can try to make aburaage (I don't love deep-frying at home), but most people just buy aburaage (recommended!).
+Plus the tofu rarely comes out as puffy and beautifully golden when done at home.

 The Most Important Step